 And so the journey began.
 I am still on the journey and my understanding deepens constantly.
-Here are some of the truths about loving yourself I discovered.
+Here are some of the truths I discovered.

 This means politely listening to your inner critic and understanding it is not your best interests to listen to it.
 Understanding you need to counter any negativity by turning to your inner best friend and finding out what they would say.
 You realise you have both an inner critic and an inner best friend.
 Your only job is to choose which one you value and listen to.
-With realisation and practice of this choice, you have taken a stride towards loving yourself.
+With realisation and practice of this choice, you have taken a stride towards caring for you.

 While you may have glimpses of truly loving another, or you may feel strong emotions about another, you cannot experience true love on a consistent basis if you do not truly love yourself inside.
 You can only give what you have inside.
 If you judge yourself, are critical of yourself, feel unworthy, don’t honour yourself, or demonstrate any of the myriad ways you disrespect yourself, your external relationships will mirror the lack of love.

-If you are seeking love, your family is distant, or your ideal partner is still “out there”, then somewhere and somehow, loving yourself isn’t yet complete.
-Instead of trying to “fix” your external relationships, or searching for that love, turn to the only action which will make a difference and learn to love yourself more.
+If you are seeking love, your family is distant, or your ideal partner is still “out there”, then somewhere and somehow, you ability to love you, isn’t yet complete.
+Instead of trying to “fix” your external relationships, or searching for that love, turn to the only action which will make a difference and learn to pay attention to the extent of love you have for yourself more.

 All the love you need is already inside of you

-You just have to break down the blocks or the barriers to loving yourself to see the light.
+You just have to break down the blocks or the barriers to see the light.
 This means reframing experiences which prevent you from loving yourself.
 Forgiving yourself for things you might have done, for past experiences and for getting it wrong.
 When you know better you do better and that is true for all of us.
 It means challenging limiting beliefs and finding true inner peace.
-This does not mean you should not experience outside relationships if you are on a journey to loving yourself, but it does mean you should not seek them to feel loved.
+This does not mean you should not experience outside relationships if you are on this journey, but it does mean you should not seek them to feel loved.